jinwei-ang/Stock-Market-Analysis-Mini-Projects/README.md

-# Stock Market Analysis Mini Projects (Machine Learning/Technical Analysis/Fundamental Analysis)
+# Stock Market Analysis Mini Projects

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This is a collection of experiments using various methods.
+* Machine Learning
+* Technical Analysis
+* Fundamental Analysis
+* Sentiment Analysis

 ## Built Using
 * keras